A viewpoint by Fabrice Granatieri, Senior Consultant at Amaris Consulting.

 - All the above plus software: Software as a Service (SaaS).

 The main cloud providers by market share are AWS (Amazon), GCP (Google), Azure (Microsoft), OVH (French), Alibaba Cloud, IBM Cloud, Oracle, Salesforce, and SAP.
-However, within each cloud service offer there are more than hundred fully featured applications as a service.
+However, within each software as a service (SaaS) offer there are more than hundred fully featured applications as a service.

 Some of the most common cloud service options are: